-In conjunction with the Australian Government’s Department of the Environment & Energy (DEE), IPWEA has developed a consistent, strategic roadmap for the SLSC Programme.
-The Roadmap report shows how a wholesale renewal of road lighting infrastructure is a once in a generation opportunity to leverage benefits that apply across several government policy and industry objectives.
-Its key inputs were several recent domestic and international reference documents, surveys undertaken of distribution network supply providers (DNSPs), street light and smart control technology suppliers and relevant state and territory road, energy and environmental agency personnel.
+In conjunction with the Australian Government’s Department of the Environment & Energy (DEE – now DCCEEW), IPWEA developed a consistent, strategic roadmap for the SLSC Program in 2016.
+The Roadmap shows how a wholesale renewal of road lighting infrastructure is a once in a generation opportunity to leverage benefits that apply across several government policy and industry objectives.
+Its key inputs were several recent domestic and international reference documents, surveys undertaken of distribution network service providers (DNSPs), street light and smart control technology suppliers and relevant state and territory road, energy and environmental agency personnel.

-Importantly the work has considered current regulatory arrangements and responsibilities for street lighting that are a fundamental a barrier to more rapid uptake of the new technologies.
-It examined the roles and responsibilities of local, state and federal government bodies and relevant regulations; the National Energy Market, lighting design standards, luminaire safety standards, key stakeholders in service provision and differences between the states and territories.
+Importantly the work considered regulatory arrangements and responsibilities for street lighting that were a fundamental a barrier to more rapid uptake of the new technologies.
+It examined the roles and responsibilities of local, state and federal government bodies and relevant regulations; the National Electricity Market, lighting design standards, luminaire safety standards, key stakeholders in service provision and differences between the states and territories.
 It then identified the changes needed to facilitate the accelerated replacement of legacy street lights.

-At the time the Roadmap was written, it was estimated that Australia currently has about 245,000 LED luminaires installed, which represents about 10% of the total number of street and road lights.
-There are 2,200 smart controls on street light points undergoing trials or as pilots (less than 0.1%).
-Both are much lower than the rates in comparable overseas jurisdictions.
+At the time the Roadmap was written, it was estimated that Australia had about 245,000 LED luminaires installed, which represented about 10% of the total number of street and road lights.
+There were then only 2,200 smart controls on street light points undergoing trials or as pilots (less than 0.1%).
+Both were much lower than the rates in comparable overseas jurisdictions.
 In the years since, LED installation rates have continued to climb but smart controls adoption has remained slow.

-Finally, the work presents a two and 10 year vision for Australian street lighting with specific objectives to be achieved under the SLSC Roadmap at each milestone.
-At a high level it indicates what implementing the roadmap would deliver - the savings in costs, energy and greenhouse gas emissions; improved road safety, improved public security and in helping to deliver the smart cities of the future through leadership in innovation with LEDs and smart controls – and how each of the benefits relate to key government policy and industry objectives.
+Finally, the work presents a short and long-term vision for Australian street lighting.
+At a high level it indicated what implementing the Roadmap would deliver - the savings in costs, energy and greenhouse gas emissions; improved road safety, improved public security and in helping to deliver the smart cities of the future through leadership in innovation with LEDs and smart controls – and how each of the benefits relate to key government policy and industry objectives.

 The work involved extensive stakeholder consultation with a wide cross section of relevant private and public sector organisations.
 The key risks for the public and private sectors in pursuing the proposed strategies were identified and strategies to mitigate these risks recommended.

-The Commonwealth Government has conducted in late 2017 Capital City policy consultation workshops using the Roadmap as the base discussion document to identify inhibitors and consider possible policy reform.
-A summary of the key findings is expected to be considered during 2018 by COAG.
+The Commonwealth Government conducted Capital City policy consultation workshops in 2017 using the Roadmap as the base discussion document to identify inhibitors and consider possible policy reform.
+A summary of the key findings was considered during 2018 by COAG.